deepbsd/post-install/README.md

 my standard software installed and my SSH and GPG keys installed.
 Also to automate the installation of the stuff I normally install every time.

+## Two Versions

+There are text and whiptail versions of this script.
+They operate a little differently.
+The text version will always be the most reliable and preferred.
+But I also like the whiptail version because it's just a little different.

 ## Reminders

 The first thing is to remind about Pambase and Homed.
 Sometimes Pambase needs to be reinstalled.